 Ensuring you and your employees are safe is a top priority for any business owner.
-At a minimum, companies should be following the NFPA 101: Life Safety Code, building code standards, and provincial regulations.
+At a minimum, companies should be following the NFPA 101: Life Safety Code, National Building Code, National Fire Code, and provincial regulations.
 For example, some building codes may require that buildings where tires are stored have a separate corridor so that all personnel and tenants of the building can easily exit.

-In a business that deals with tires, it's also important to teach proper handling techniques to employees and enforce them.
-If tires are not handled correctly, employees' could sustain injuries to their arms, shoulders, or backs.
+In a business that deals with tires, it's also important to teach proper handling techniques to employees and ensure that they are enforced.
+If tires are not handled correctly, employees could sustain injuries to their arms, shoulders, or backs.
 This is especially important with oversized tires, such as commercial truck tires, farm equipment tires, and off-road tires.